fmatthew5876/stdcxx-bitops/README.md

 accessed using the built in operators inherited from C. These operations are the primitives which are used to implement higher level abstractions.

-We construct algorithms with by combining these basic operations, but sometimes significant performance benefits can be gained by directly manipulating the binary quantities contained within the registers which make up this numerical abstraction.
+We construct algorithms by combining these basic operations.
+Sometimes significant performance benefits can be gained by directly manipulating the binary quantities contained within the registers which make up this numerical abstraction.
 Many online and print references including \[[Anderson01](#Anderson01)\],
 \[[Dietz01](#Dietz01)\], \[[Neumann01](#Neumann01)\], \[[Warren01](#Warren01)\], and \[[HACKMEM](#HACKMEM)\]
-are devoted to discussing the implementations of these algorithms.
+are devoted to discovering these algorithms and implementing them efficiently.

-Hardware vendors have understood this need, and many of them have provided additional hardware which can perform these bitwise operations directly with a single instruction.
+Hardware vendors have understood the importance of high performance bitwise manipulation routines.
+Many of them have provided additional hardware which can perform these bitwise operations directly with a single instruction.
 These instructions are often much more efficient than computing the algorithm manually in C or assembly.